 - Beans and Legumes - Black beans, edamame, garbanzo (for hummus), pinto, lentil, white beans, and refried.
 I only listed a few here.
 There are more than 40,000 (yes 40,000!) according to the world's genebanks.
 Try different kinds - they all taste different.
 I use beans in beanadillas, soup, hummus, stuffed peppers, dips, salads, and more.

-- Tofu – I prefer the sprouted kind, which is in the refrigerated section.
+- Tofu - I prefer the sprouted kind, which is in the refrigerated section.
 Tofu comes in silken, soft, firm, extra firm, and pre-cooked, seasoned, and marinated.
-There’s the refrigerated and the shelf-stable packs.
+There are refrigerated and shelf-stable packs.
 I use the soft and silken for dressings, sauces, and puddings.
-I use the firm tofu in tofu scramble, frittata, stir fry, and curry dishes.
-The extra firm I like to use for grilling.
+I use the firm tofu in a tofu scramble, frittata, stir fry, and curry dishes.
+Extra firm I like to use for grilling.

 - Nut and Seed Butters - Peanut butter, almond butter, cashew butter, tahini (for hummus), hazelnut butter, and chocolate hazelnut butter (for a delicious frozen dessert or smoothie).

-- Soy Curls – Soy curls are made from whole soy beans.
-I have used them in gyros, chilaquiles, in wraps with BBQ sauce, added to spaghetti, and on pizza.
+- Soy Curls - Soy curls are made from whole soybeans.
+I have used them in gyros, chilaquiles, wraps with BBQ sauce, added to spaghetti, and on pizza.